-Use of Magnetic Resonance Imaging in breast cancer screening
+Use of Magnetic Resonance Imaging MRI for breast cancer Diagnosis and Screening

 The use of Magnetic Resonance Imaging (or MRI) is not common with initial breast cancer screening.
 A carefully performed mammogram is much more convenient and economical, and is usually adequate to inform initial decisions as to whether a biopsy is warranted.

-However, if a mass or suspicious lesion of a significant size is evident, then breast MRI become a very sensitive and effective diagnostic tool.
+However, if a mass or suspicious lesion of a significant size is evident, then breast MRI becomes a very sensitive and effective diagnostic tool.

 I just want to let you know that I have created a newer version of this page with more up-to-date information on MRI Breast Cancer Screening.
 However, this page is still extremely useful!
 I would still use this one as well.